Our Team

 General Manager

-Toby is a freelance Spanish translator specialising in finance, insurance, banking and the energy sector and has been a youth football coach with a local girls’ team in Hexham for four years.
-He is a keen cyclist and has repaired bikes for members of his local cycling club, Allen Valley Velo, friends and family for several years.
+Toby is a Student Engagement Facilitator at Newcastle University and has been a youth football coach with a local girls’ team in Hexham for four years.
+He is a keen cyclist and volunteers for Cycling Minds as a British Cycling Level 2 ride leader and a Velotech Gold accredited bike mechanic.

 Dom team